 Your wedding day can be a stressful time.
 Between nerves, last minute logistics, and demands from family and guests, it can be overwhelming, which is why one of your groomsmen’s most important day-of wedding responsibilities is to make sure that your wedding day is as stress free as possible.

 For example, if your groomsmen notices that you’re nervous, they might ask you to go for a walk or to play a quick video game to get your mind off your nerves.
 If there’s a logistical issue (for example, if the bartender is missing an ingredient for your signature wedding cocktail), your groomsmen can step in and take care of it so that you don’t have to.

 The point is, your groomsmen are there to support you on your wedding day—and a big part of that is making sure that you’re as stress free as possible in the hours leading up to your “I do’s.”

 When you ask someone to be a groomsman, what you’re really saying is that they’re an important part of your life—and you want them by your side for one of the most important days of your life.
-It’s a big deal—and they’ll want to show up for you in every way that you want and need them to.
-So, before your wedding, let your groomsmen know what they’re expected to do both before and during the wedding—and then enjoy your big day with them by your side.
+It’s a big deal and they’ll want to show up for you in every way that you want and need them to (and then some).
+So, before your wedding, make your groomsmen aware of what they’re expected to do leading up to, throughout, and after the wedding takes place.
+And, of course, that you’d love to enjoy and celebrate your big day with them by your side.